n8n-io/n8n-docs/docs/integrations/creating-nodes/reference/node-base-files.md

 ### defaults

 Object.
-[TODO: what is this actually for?]
+Contains essential brand and name settings.

 The object can include:

-* `name`: [TODO]
+* `name`: String.
+Used as the node name on the canvas if the `displayName` is too long.
-* `color`: Hex color code.
+* `color`: String.
+Hex color code.
+Provide the brand color of the integration for use in n8n.

 ### inputs

-[TODO: always seems to be main?
-Whut?]
+Array of strings.
+Names the input connectors.
+Controls how many connectors the node has on the input side.

 ### outputs

-[TODO: always seems to be main?
-Whut?]
+Array of strings.
+Names the output connectors.
+Controls how many connectors the node has on the output side.

 ### credentials

 Array of object.
 This parameter tells n8n the credential options.
-Each object defines an authentication type [TODO: is this changing with the current auth type overhaul?].
+Each object defines an authentication type.

 The object must include:

 * `name`: the credential name.
 Must match the prefix of the credential file.
-For example, `asanaAPI` links to `AsanaApi.credential.ts`.
-[TODO: except they don't have to match case - in fact they usually don't.
-Why?]
+For example, `AsanaAPI` links to the `name` property in `AsanaApi.credential.ts`.
+[TODO: double check exact name]
 * `required`: boolean.
 Specify whether authentication is required to use this node.

 ### requestDefaults